More videos by searching

 The video on right shows the natural big step from this paradigm using

 stochastic methods pioneered by Dannenberg and Grubb in Carnegie Melon.

 With the advent of MIDI standard in the 1980s and its integration within commercial musical instruments, score followers were adapted to accept symbolic inputs in MIDI format.
 Many early musical examples of score following used the MIDI version.
 A historical musical example of this development is Philippe Manoury's Pluton for Piano and Live electronics.
 Today we tend to use polyphonic score followers directly using live audio for such setups.

 Score Following research was initiated at Ircam by Barry Vercoe in 1983, and also by Roger Dannenberg at CMU.
-Due to computing limitations at the time, the technology was limited to symbolic inputs from the musician rather than audio.
-In the case of Vercoe's synthetic performer (video on the left), Larry Beauregard (the flutist of the Ensemble Intercontemporain) setup sensors on his instruments at IRCAM to provide symbolic inputs to the machine to enhance audio pitch detection based on a filter bank.
+Due to computing limitations at the time, inputs were monophonic.
+In the case of Vercoe's synthetic performer (video on the left), Larry Beauregard (the flutist of the Ensemble Intercontemporain) set up sensors on his instruments at IRCAM to provide symbolic inputs to the machine to enhance audio pitch detection based on a filter bank.
 Dannenberg shows his software from 1985 (right) on a Commodore Amiga, where an external device from IVL Technology converts monophonic audio to MIDI.
 Notice the output is able to jump both forwards and backwards in the score to synchronize in extreme cases.